monk-io/docs/docs/improve/k8s-migrate.md

             image: redis
 ```

-## Starting YELB in Monk for the First Time
+## Starting YELB in MonkOS for the First Time

 Since we have all runnable defitions completed, it's time to try to run them.